dharmikbhanushali/fetchrewards-takehome-dataeng/README.md

 ### How can PII be recovered later on?

 Recovering PII once it's hashed would typically not be possible as SHA-256 is a one-way function.
-If recovery of original PII data is necessary, a secure encryption method should be used instead of hashing, where keys are managed with some kind of AWS service or any other services provided.
+If recovery of original PII data is necessary, a secure encryption method should be used instead of hashing, where keys are managed through AWS Key Management Service (KMS) or similar secure key storage solutions.

 ### What are the assumptions you made?

 I assumed that the input data format is consistent and reliable.
+I am using SHA-256 assuming that we do not have to reverse the encryption, we would always have the raw data with us as SHA-256 provides good security as it is a one way function.
 I also presumed that network connectivity issues are minimal to none, which may not be the case in a varied network environment.
 Lastly, I assumed the data volume would be manageable within the limits of a single database instance without immediate need for scaling solutions.

 ---